smkhowaja08/data-science-project/README.md

 Installation / Requirements
 Step-1
-Click Runtime > Run All in the Colab menu on first run it install packages and restarts.
+Click Runtime > Run All in the Colab menu on first run it install packages and restart.
 Click Runtime > Run All in the Colab menu on second run it skips installation and proceeds.